SESYNC-ci/basic-git-lesson/slides/reproducible.md

 ## A Plug for Reproducibility

-Reproducibility is a core tenent of the scientific method.
+Reproducibility is a core tenet of the scientific method.
-Experiments are reported in sufficient detail for a skilled practitioner to duplicate the result.
+Experiments should be reported in sufficient detail for a skilled practitioner to duplicate the result.

 The principle equally applies to modeling and data analysis.
 {:.fragment}